OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 Configuration
 -------------
-This section describes the parameters used in TF RBAC.
+This section describes the parameters used in OpenSDN RBAC.

 Parameter: aaa-mode
 ~~~~~~~~~~~~~~~~~~~